 Cheese comes in many colors, including yellow, orange, yellow-orange, light yellow, red, white, and even blue, but in cartoons, it's hard to find any examples where cheese hasn't been depicted cheddar yellow-orange or orange.

-Bright orange cheeses, especially cheddar, are usually that color because it's been colored.
+Bright orange cheeses, especially cheddar, are usually that color because they have been artifically colored.

 Almost all carrots in fiction are bright orange because an orange carrot is iconic and easily recognizable and orange is the most common color seen in Reallife Western carrots. note

 This association with the color orange and carrots is Newer Than They Think, as the common orange carrots in the Western world were only bred that color a few centuries ago by farmers in the Netherlands, out of patriotic reverence for the House of Orange-Nassau.
 Before this, most carrots in the West were actually purple.
 No, really, carrots can be purple.
 And carrots come in other colors, like yellow, red, purplish red, and white◊.

 Most apples in fiction are bright red because a red apple is iconic and easily recognizable.